What youβll learn

 T d Ξ© = β« Ξ β T β

-Common example of PDE (partial differential equation) is the Poissonβs equation.
+A common example of a PDE (partial differential equation) is the Poissonβs equation,

 Ξ u = f β